DETAILED ACTION

 Step 2A Prong 1:

-Claim 9: The limitations of “… read the architectural model data …, estimate a front-of-line position that is a position at which people who use elevators start to line up at an elevator platform on a basis of the read architectural model data, and a first position determined based on a distance from an entrance to the elevator platform …” as drafted, is a process that, but for the recitation of generic computing components, under its broadest reasonable interpretation in light of specification, covers performance of the limitation in the human mind.
-For example, a person is capable of observing and analyzing spatial data representing the layout of an elevator platform, including the positions and shapes of elevators and the location of the entrance, mentally determining a first position by evaluating the distance from the entrance to the elevator platform, and mentally determine a location where elevator users would begin to line up at the elevator platform based on the spatial data and the identified first position.
-The steps include observation, evaluation, judgment, and decision-making processes that can be performed mentally or with the aid of pen and paper.
+Claim 9: The limitations of “estimate, by using the elevator platform data, a front-of-line position that is a position at which people who use elevators start to line up at an elevator platform, and a first position determined based on a distance measured by using the elevator platform data from an entrance to a location of the elevator platform, and … using the front-of-line position and the architectural model data to estimate movements of people at the elevator platform” as drafted, is a process that, but for the recitation of generic computing components, under its broadest reasonable interpretation in light of specification, covers performance of the limitation in the human mind.
+For example, a person is capable of observing spatial information representing an elevator platform layout, including the locations of the elevators, maternally selecting a first position based on a distance measured from the entrance to a location of the elevator platform, mentally estimating a front-of-line position at which people start to line up at the elevator platform, and mentally estimating movement of people at the elevator platform base on the estimated front-of-line position.
+The steps include observation, evaluation, judgment, and reasoning processes that can be performed mentally or with the aid of pen and paper.
 The courts consider a mental process (thinking) that "can be performed in the human mind, or by a human using a pen and paper" to be an abstract idea.
 CyberSource Corp. v.
 Retail Decisions, Inc., 654 F.3d 1366, 1372, 99 USPQ2d 1690, 1695 (Fed.
 Cir.
 2011).

-Examiner note: the limitation does not recite a specific technological mechanism, algorithm, or technical implementation that limits how the determination is performed.
+Examiner note: the limitation is recited at a high level of generality and does not require any specific technological mechanism, specialized algorithm, or particular computer operation for performing the determination and estimation.
 Therefore, the limitation does not include a constraint that would preclude performance in the human mind or with pen and paper, and is reasonably considered as a mental process.
-See MPEP 2106.4(a)(2)(III).
+See MPEP § 2106.4(a)(2)(III).

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea under Prong I step 2A.